 Lakewood is a larger medium-sized city located in the state of Washington.
 With a population of 59,829 people and 15 constituent neighborhoods, Lakewood is the 17th largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakewood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lakewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lakewood is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lakewood who work in office and administrative support (14.69%), sales jobs (11.46%), and healthcare (7.12%).
+There are especially a lot of people living in Lakewood who work in office and administrative support (13.54%), sales jobs (11.55%), and management occupations (6.78%).

 The most common language spoken in Lakewood is English.
 Other important languages spoken here include Spanish and Korean.